-The table below provides an overview of Copays that apply when you receive certain Covered Health Services, and outlines the Plan's Annual Deductible and Out-of-Pocket Maximum Benefit.
+The table below provides an overview Covered Health Services and outlines the Plan's Annual Deductible and Out-of-Pocket Maximum Benefit.

 Plan Features Network Non-Network

-Copays 1

-■ Emergency Health Services \$75 \$75

-■ Physician's Office Services \$10 Not Applicable

-■ Urgent Care Center Services \$10 Not Applicable

-Annual Deductible 2
+Annual Deductible

-■ Individual Not Applicable \$200
+■ Individual \$1,6 00 \$1,6 00

-■ Family (not to exceed \$600 per Covered Person) Not Applicable \$600
+■ Family (cumulative Annual Deductible2) \$3,200 \$3,200

+Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible.

-Annual Out-of-Pocket Maximum 2
+Annual Out-of-Pocket Maximum

 ■ Individual \$2,750 \$2,750

-■ Family (not to exceed \$5,500 per Covered Person) \$5,500 \$5,500
+■ Family (cumulative Out-of-Pocket Maximum2) \$5,500 \$5,500

+Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Out-of-Pocket Maximum.

-Lifetime Maximum Benefit 3
+Lifetime Maximum Benefit

 There is no dollar limit to the amount the Plan will pay for essential Benefits during the entire period you are enrolled in this Plan.
-Unlin nited
+Unli imited